Skip to content

 Judo

-Judo (Japan) can be literally translated as “gallant manner”.
+Judo (Japan) can literally be translated as “the gentle way.”
 It is a Japanese martial art that originated at the end of the 19th century.
-The most important part is the competitive element where the aim is to throw the opponent to the ground or to apply an elbow lock or choke.
-Strikes and punches are also part of judo, but only in certain patterns that we call kata.
-During a match, blows and punches are not allowed.
-The philosophy and pedagogy developed for judo have become a model for almost all Japanese martial arts that have emerged from the traditional schools.
+The main component is the competitive element where the goal is to throw the opponent to the ground or apply an elbow lock or chokehold.
+Strikes and punches are also part of judo but only in certain patterns called kata.
+During a match, strikes and punches are not allowed.
+The philosophy and pedagogy developed for judo have become a model for almost all Japanese martial arts that have evolved from traditional schools.
 Practitioners of judo are called judoka.

 Judo styles

-Kano Jigoro's Kodokan Judo is the most popular and best known style of judo but it is certainly not the only one.
-The terms judo and jiujitsu used to be used interchangeably, but nowadays clearly defined styles can be distinguished:
+Kano Jigoro’s Kodokan Judo is the most popular and best-known style of judo, but it is certainly not the only one.
+The terms judo and jiujitsu were often used interchangeably in the past, but nowadays clearly defined styles can be distinguished:

 • Olympic Judo